sylmarien/openstack-install-notes/Glance.md

         GRANT ALL PRIVILEGES ON glance.* TO 'glance'@'%' IDENTIFIED BY 'GLANCE_DBPASS';
         ```
   Replacing _GLANCE_DBPASS_ with a suitable password.
-2. Source the admin credentials to gain access to admin-only CLI commands:
+2. Source the admin credentials to gain access to admin-only CLI commands **one the Core VM**:
     `source admin-openrc.sh`
-3. Create the Identity service credentials:
+3. Create the Identity service credentials **on the Core VM**:
     1. Create _glance_ user:
         `keystone user-create --name glance --pass GLANCE_PASS`
     Replacing _GLANCE_PASS_ by a suitable password.